 The template produces an academic presentation using LaTeX with the Beamer class .
 The presentation adheres to typographical best practices and has a minimalist design.
 The template is particularly well suited for research presentations.
-It is designed to convey research material effectively.
+It is designed to convey scientific arguments and results effectively.

 View